Woman with CPAP machine

 • Compatible with most popular CPAP models

-• 82500mAh capacity provides power for up to 50 hours of continuous CPAP use
+• 82500mAh capacity gives up to 50 hours of continuous CPAP use

 • Comes with adapters for many CPAP models